-The PCIe lanes on the Jetson TK1 Developer Kit are routed from the module to a PCIe x4 desktop slot on the carrier for easy prototyping, in addition to an M.2-E mezzanine with PCIe x1 for wireless radios.
-Available on the Embedded Developer Zone, NVIDIA shares the schematics and design files for the reference carrier along with the 5MP CSI-2 camera module, including routing and signal integrity guidelines.
+On the Jetson – Embedded AI Computing Platform page, NVIDIA shares the schematics and design files for the reference carrier along with the 5MP CSI-2 camera module, including routing and signal integrity guidelines.
 Board software support bundled by Jetpack provides easy flashing and device configuration.
 Out of the box, the Jetson TX1 Developer Kit provides the experience of a desktop PC, but in a small embedded form factor that only draws a fraction of the power.

-In addition to their autonomous RACECAR powered by Jetson TX1, Dr. Karaman’s lab at MIT is behind other projects that utilize Jetson for autonomy, as well.
+In addition to their autonomous RACECAR powered by Jetson TX1, Dr. Karaman’s lab at MIT is behind other projects that use Jetson for autonomy, as well.
 In collaboration with MIT Media Lab’s Changing Places group on the Persuasive Electric Vehicle (PEV), their self-driving tricycle provides autonomous transport of pedestrians and packages in urban environments—and is also powered by Jetson.
-Leveraging the ecosystem, the students at MIT quickly prototyped their projects and benefited from the flexible development environment and performance afforded by Jetson TX1.
+Using the ecosystem, the students at MIT quickly prototyped their projects and benefited from the flexible development environment and performance afforded by Jetson TX1.

-Jetpack and Linux For Tegra R23.1
+JetPack and Linux For Tegra R23.1

-The software ecosystem for Jetson is extensive, and Jetpack simplifies software configuration and deployment.
-Jetpack automates the installation process on Jetson to include all the tools and drivers for development.
-Jetpack 2.0 is provided for Jetson TX1.
+The software ecosystem for Jetson is extensive, and NVIDIA JetPack simplifies software configuration and deployment.
+JetPack automates the installation process on Jetson to include all the tools and drivers for development.
+JetPack 2.0 is provided for Jetson TX1.
 This version of JetPack bundles the following:

-armhf filesystem.
 Recent improvements in L4T include

 gstreamer 1.6 extensions with hardware support for H.265, an improved